-Henry Mosler was born in Poland, on the Czech border and moved with his family to New York in 1849, when he was 8 years old.
+Henry Mosler moved with his family to New York in 1849 from Poland, when he was 8 years old.
 In 1851, the family relocated to Cincinnati, Ohio, the site of a substantial German-Jewish community.

+In his early teens, he was taught the painting basics by an amateur landscape painter, the rest of his training was self-taught, until later on.
 As with most Jews in the North, Henry Mosler was a strong Union supporter, and Harper's Weekly served as an important voice for the Union forces.
-He was an aide-de-camp with the army of Ohio from 1861-1863, and published 34 drawings in Harper's, 18 of them depicting the Kentucky and Ohio Campaign in 1862.
+He was an aide-de-camp with the army of Ohio from 1861-1863 and published 34 drawings in Harper's Weekly 18 of them depicting the Kentucky and Ohio Campaign in 1862.

-In 1863 Mosler went to Düsseldorf, where for almost three years he was at the Royal Academy, and studied under Heinrich Mücke and Albert Kindler; he subsequently went to Paris, where he studied for six months under Ernest Hébert.
+In 1863 Mosler left the army and sailed to Düsseldorf, to study at the Royal Academy for three years, under Heinrich Mücke and Albert Kindler, after which he went to Paris for six months to study with Ernest Hébert.

 In 1894 he moved his family to New York, opening a studio in Carnegie Hall.
-Henry Mosler served as an associate in the National Academy of Design, and continued painting well into the 20th century.
-He died of heart failure at the age of 78.
+Henry Mosler served as an associate in the National Academy of Design and continued painting well into the Twentieth century.

-His son, Gustave Henry Mosler was also an artist.
-His granddaughter, Audrey Skirball-Kenis was a philanthropist in Los Angeles, and founder of the Skirball Cultural Center.
+His son, Gustave Henry Mosler also became an artist.
+His granddaughter, Audrey Skirball-Kenis was the founder of the Skirball Cultural Center in Los Angeles.